Trump Once Demanded Barack Obama’s College Grades

-In his testimony Wednesday before the House Oversight Committee, per CNBC, President Trump’s former attorney Michael Cohen referenced letters he wrote at the direction of the president to the College Board and to Trump’s high school and college “not to release his grades or SAT scores.”
+In his testimony on Wednesday before the House Oversight Committee, per CNBC, President Trump’s former attorney Michael Cohen referenced letters he wrote at the direction of the president to the College Board and to Trump’s high school and college “not to release his grades or SAT scores.”

 In the letters, Cohen threatened the institutions with “civil and criminal actions” in the event that they ever released his grades or scores.

 But Trump, as Cohen states, had made similar demands of then-president Barack Obama.
-In 2011, around the time that Trump was frequently declaring that Obama was not born in the United States, occasionally also referenced his belief that Obama had not been a good student.
+In 2011, around the time that Trump was frequently declaring that Obama was not born in the United States, he occasionally also referenced his belief that Obama had not been a good student.

 In April of 2011, per NBC New York, Trump questioned how the then-president had been accepted to Columbia University and Harvard Law School.